b9org/b9/docs/index.md

 [Eclipse OMR]: https://www.eclipse.org/omr/

-The Base9 language is a subset of JavaScript with very limited in functionality.
+The Base9 language is a subset of JavaScript with very limited functionality.

 For Base9 set-up instructions and a brief overview, please visit our [set-up page] or visit our [GitHub].